john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 Dlvl:2  $:94 HP:17(17) Pw:23(23) AC:9  Xp:2/25 T:707
 ```

-[NetHack](https://en.wikipedia.org/wiki/NetHack) is possibly the most popular roguelike out there.
+[NetHack](https://en.wikipedia.org/wiki/NetHack) is possibly the most popular roguelike<sup>1</sup>.
 It is a classic.
 Fight to the bottom level of a dungeon, find a thing, and fight your way back up again.
-The online community is big and active.
-Live-streaming servers allow players to watch each other play to learn to do better.
-The controls are pretty-old school: while you are learning to play the game you will have to keep looking up various commands to do things.
-But people who make it past the learning curve in roguelikes tend to get totally obsessed and play the game over and over again for years.
+The "graphics" are what you see above: people are `@`, hallways are `#`, stairs leading up are `<` and stairs leading down are `>`, and so on.
+And the commands you use to play are just as esoteric: `d` to drop something, but `q` to drink (quaff) something.
+All this together means the game has a learning curve.

+But since the game is old school it is kind of permanently paused; it only moves forward when you do something.
+This means if you want to look something up, you have all the time in the world.
+There is no rush.
+And the online community is big and active, which helps.
+A lot of people play on live-streaming servers, so they can watch each other and get better.
+Roguelikes have gotten really popular the last few years.

 * [Download Game](http://www.nethack.org/v360/downloads.html)
 * [Download Code](https://github.com/NetHack/NetHack)